-Safeguarding is everyone's responsibility at Holywell Primary School.
+Safeguarding is everyone's responsibility at Howe Dell School and Day Care.
 This policy applies to all of our staff including permanent, temporary and supply, volunteers, governors and contractors.
 It also applies to our safeguarding arrangements for extended school and off-site activities.

-Holywell Primary School plays a crucial role in preventative education.
+Howe Dell School and Day Care plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

+- Vision, values and aims

+- 'No Outsiders' programme

-Behaviour Policy
+- Pro Social Behaviour Policy

 - pastoral support system

 - planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

 - healthy and respectful relationships

 - boundaries and consent

 - stereotyping, prejudice, and equality

 - body confidence and self-esteem

 - how to recognise an abusive relationship (including coercive and controlling behaviour)

 - the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

 - what constitutes sexual harassment and sexual violence and why they're always unacceptable.